The Employer's Guide to Payroll Taxes

 Table of Contents

-Employers are required to deposit employment taxes and report these taxes on a quarterly basis in most cases.
-Employment taxes include withholding from employees' paychecks to cover income taxes - federal, and where applicable, state and local - as well as the employees' share of Social Security and Medicare taxes (FICA).
-They also include the employers' share of FICA as well as federal and state unemployment taxes.
-The failure to properly withhold and deposit taxes may result in significant penalties for employers.
+Employers must generally deposit employment taxes and report them every quarter.
+These taxes include withholding from employees' paychecks to cover income taxes — federal, and where applicable, state and local — as well as the employees' share of Social Security and Medicare taxes (FICA).

 What Is Payroll Tax?

-Payroll taxes are federal and state taxes related to an employee's taxable compensation.
-They include:
+Payroll taxes are federal and state taxes tied to an employee's taxable compensation.
+They include several components:

-• Income tax withholding based on information provided by employees on Form W-4.
-This tax is paid exclusively by employees.
+- Income tax withholding: Based on information provided on the employee's Form W-4, this tax is withheld from their paycheck and paid exclusively by the employee.

-• State unemployment tax paid by employers, although a few states require some employee contributions.
+- State unemployment tax: Typically paid by employers, although a few states also require state unemployment tax contributions from employees.

 What Is the Purpose of Payroll Taxes?